hatchet-dev/hatchet-workflows/README.md

   - Stripe
   - AWS S3
 - Additionally, if you're already familiar with/using Temporal, making workflows declarative provides several benefits:
   - Makes spec'ing, debugging and visualizing workflows much simpler
   - Automatically updates triggers, schedules, and timeouts when they change, rather than doing this through a UI/CLI/SDK
-  - Makes monitoring easier to build by logically separating units of work - jobs will automatically correspond to `BeginSpan
+  - Makes monitoring easier to build by logically separating units of work - jobs will automatically correspond to `BeginSpan`.

-  Provides a stronger framework for building monitoring.
 OpenTelemetry support is on the roadmap.

 ## Getting Started